Andre-lab/evodock/README.md

 ```console
 python ./evodock.py configs/symmetric/global_assembly.ini
 ```

+The symmetry type modelled (I/O/T) is defined in the config file.

 The following section describes how to configure EvoDOCK through the config file in more detail.